 Warner Pacific University employees support a variety of University functions.
-Employees may, as part of their duties, need to access confidential individual information from various sources including, but not limited to, financial aid, personal health, tax, credit, bank, loan, personnel and academic records, and other information protected by the Family Educational Rights and Privacy Act of 1974 (FERPA), the Health Information Portability and Accountability Act (HIPAA) and the Gramm Leach-Bliley Act (GLB) or state law.
+Employees may, as part of their duties, need to access confidential individual information from various sources including, but not limited to, financial aid, personal health, tax, credit, bank, loan, personnel and academic records, and other information protected by the Family Educational Rights and Privacy Act of 1974 (FERPA), the Health Information Portability and Accountability Act (HIPAA) and the Gramm Leach-Bliley Act (GLB).
 With respect to these records and information, and all other confidential property, all University employees are required to read and agree to the following.

-The employee acknowledges the confidentiality of all student, alumni, donor, and employee information of Warner Pacific University and understands that this information will not be revealed to, distributed to, or discussed with anyone other than the appropriate, designated supervisor and other University officials as designated by the supervisor.

-The employee will not attempt to alter, change, modify, add, or delete record information or University documents unless specifically instructed to do so by the employee's supervisor or other University official.
-The employee will access only the information specified and authorized by the supervisor and only to the extent necessary to complete the employee's assigned duties.
-Access should be through normal office procedures for obtaining information in written documents, computer files, records, or other University information.
+- The employee acknowledges the confidentiality of all student, alumni, donor, and employee information of Warner Pacific University and understands that this information will not be revealed to, distributed to, or discussed with anyone other than the appropriate, designated supervisor and other University officials as designated by the supervisor. - 2.
+The employee will not attempt to alter, change, modify, add, or delete record information or University documents unless specifically instructed to do so by the employee's supervisor or other University official. - 3.
+The employee will access only the information specified and authorized by the supervisor.
+Access should be through normal office procedures for obtaining information in written documents, computer files, records, or other University information. - 4.
+All individually-identifiable information to be discarded will be shredded. - 5.
+All offices containing confidential information will be locked when unattended.